bacionejs/termux/README.md

-There are several editors available on the Play Store, but **Termux** combined with **Neovim** stands out as the superior choice.
+There are several Android code editors available on the Play Store, but **Termux** combined with **Neovim** stands out as the superior choice.
 However, vim motions aren’t optimized for typing with a **thumb**.
 To address this issue, I created **[bacionejs](https://github.com/bacionejs/editor)**, which is designed specifically for programming small JavaScript games on mobile devices offline.
 But for more extensive programming tasks, **Neovim** remains the recommended option.

 ---